What Income Class Am I

 The Upper-Middle Class

-The upper middle class is right below the upper class, is predominately males, and populated by individuals with post-secondary education.
+The upper middle class is right below the upper class, is predominantly males, and populated by individuals with post-secondary education.
 These individuals are also in the top third of the population for income and make $100,000 or more annually.
+They often hold managerial or professional roles, contributing to innovations and high-skilled industries.

 The Lower-Middle Class

 The lower-middle class consists of households with some college education, but they don't have the degree necessary to move on to a higher paying position.
-These individuals consist of lower level white collar workers who earn anywhere from $60,000 to $32,500.
+These individuals consist of lower level white-collar workers who earn anywhere from $60,000 to $32,500.
+They may work in service industries or administrative positions, providing essential support functions across various sectors.

 The Working Class

-The working class is located at the bottom of the middle class and is generally made up of blue collar workers.
-The working class usually posses much less education than the rest of the middle and upper classes.
+The working class is located at the bottom of the middle class and is generally made up of blue-collar workers.
+The working class usually possesses much less education than the rest of the middle and upper classes.
 They are usually paid by the hour and make anywhere from $32,500 to $23,050 a year.
+Despite their lower income, working-class individuals are vital to the functioning of everyday life, often engaging in manufacturing, construction, and maintenance jobs.

 Poverty